-From a cliffside coastal villa to a log cabin in the mountains, and even a cottage in the vineyards, winter escapes have never been as exciting and inviting.
+From a farm cottage in a lush valley, to a luxury suite built into the mountainside, winter escapes have never been as exciting and inviting.
 We’ve selected our favourites in the Cape.
 Let us know your thoughts in the comments below.

 Where Bot River